-They have a bigger emphasis on bass than the previous generations of the lineup.
-They have overemphasized deep and thumpy bass, but without doing it too much.
-They are also compatible with the Sony Connect app that offers a good amount of customization.
-You can mess around with the provided EQ to get more or less bass depending on what you’re listening to and find a sound profile that suits you.
+The Sony WH-1000XM3 place more emphasis on bass than earlier generations of the series.
+They have deep, thumpy bass, but don’t overdo it.
+The XM3 are also compatible with the Sony Connect app that offers a good amount of customization.
+You can use the graphic EQ to get more or less bass depending on what you’re listening to and find a sound profile that suits you.
 They have a great 27-hour battery life with a quick 2 hours of charge time and also have a 15-minute quick charge feature that gives you 5 hours of playback, which can be very useful.

-Their bass is powerful and deep but it doesn’t drown the lead instruments and vocals and overpower the rest of the mix.
+The Plantronics BackBeat Pro 2 have powerful and deep bass, but it doesn’t drown the lead instruments and vocals and overpower the rest of the mix.
 These headphones are geared towards bass fans and are great for genres like EDM, dubstep, or hip-hop.
 They have a great battery life with 30 hours of playback and have plenty of power-saving features.

 Our recommendations above are what we think are currently the best bass headphones to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).